 We decided that “increase accountant satisfaction” was a theme for a future release.
-Into this theme we grouped dozens of improvements and features, which individually weren’t particularly compelling, but as part of the theme added up to a significant needle-mover for the accountants.
+Into this theme, we grouped dozens of improvements and features, which individually weren’t particularly compelling, but as part of the theme added up to a significant needle-mover for the accountants.

 By creating a theme that had a goal and metrics behind it (using Net Promoter Score) we were able to measure the results after release (and the results were better than we expected).
 Because the theme was broad, product managers could use their discretion to implement the stories, epics, and initiatives that met the goal of the theme.

-Your company’s long-term strategic initiatives are a good way to identifying roadmap themes.
+Your company’s long-term strategic initiatives are a good way of identifying roadmap themes.
 You can pick a handful of high-level initiatives you want to accomplish – they can be at the product level or identified for the broader organization (such as a platform-oriented initiative).